janhq/jan/docs/docs/about/04-product/01-management.md

 ---
-title: Roadmap
+title: Project Management
-slug: /product/roadmap
+slug: /product/management
 ---

-We use the [Jan Monorepo Project](https://github.com/orgs/janhq/projects/5) in Github to manage our roadmap.
+We use the [Jan Monorepo Project](https://github.com/orgs/janhq/projects/5) in Github to manage our roadmap and sprint Kanbans.

 As much as possible, everyone owns their respective `epics` and `tasks`.